DavidLMS/aphra/CONTRIBUTING.md

 #### How Do I Submit a Good Bug Report?

 > Do not report security-related issues, vulnerabilities, or bugs with sensitive information in public forums.
-Instead, report these issues privately by emailing [your contact email].
+Instead, report these issues privately by emailing hola_at_davidlms.com.

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the project: